 Maintaining public safety as a top priority and ensuring that integrated and innovative approaches to policing are responsive to community needs and built around a partnership of trust between citizens and police personnel.
-We are proactively and aggressively combatting the opioid epidemic with a mix of offering services to those who want help and law enforcement actions for criminal behaviors.
+We are proactively and aggressively combatting the drug epidemic with a mix of offering services to those who want help and law enforcement actions for criminal behaviors.
 We have budgeted for several new police officer positions and are working with other city officials to seek stronger state laws that equip our police officers to better fight crime.

-Expanding economic development efforts to provide more services for our residents as well as adding more family-wage jobs in Marysville, with a specific focus on creating a master-planned manufacturing/industrial job center in the Smokey Point area east of I-5.
+Expanding economic development efforts to provide more services for our residents as well as adding more family-wage jobs in Marysville with a specific focus on developing the master-planned Cascade Industrial Center in the Smokey Point area.

 Maintaining customer service, transparency and accountability in city government and prioritizing constituent issues with prompt response.
 One example of this transparency is the Open Checkbook feature on the city website that gives taxpayers a clear, accessible way to review city finances.

 Partnering with our residents and businesses to clean up Marysville and show real pride in our community, an effort that greatly benefits all of us.An example of this is our refocused effort on the litter control in the city.
 This is an ongoing, collaborative effort with a combination of city staff and volunteers working in the community.